 The keyword for me was learning that the lady was raised in Kenya where she spent the most important part of her life, what it means to her, how it influenced her aesthetics.
 Her family originates from Europe but it was only her work that brought her here after years of building a relationship with the culture of her roots and interweaving it with Africa.

 At one point we agreed we have something so I started with making the first samples.
-It's all comes down to being inspired and able to communicate visually everything you have soaked in.
+Good result comes after deep immersion into the task and soaking all the signals that were received without judging it.
 That is where I crossed my limits.
-I didn't want to be zealous and insist on porcelain as the only material.
+I didn't want to be strict and insist on porcelain as the only material.
 Black clay was a perfect match and an obvious solution to support the porcelain.
 The set consists of seven different pieces and here they are.

 A 32 cm charger plate, which was made of black clay, was the most demanding piece of the set since flat and large surfaces are prone to braking the most (due to the shrinkage).
 It requires extra attention with every step.
 The pattern on the surface was inspired by traditional woodcraft from Konjic, Bosnia.
 Every plate has three glossy copper luster details.